neekware/neekware/libs/ngx-chat/src/lib/doc/setup/chat-setup.md

 Setup Video Switcher as per your need.
 Here is an example of Upstream Luma Key used in Atem Control Center.

-Example: Fill / Source are the dedicated computer that is running the Avidcaster Overlay Admin in fullscreen.
+Example: Fill / Source are the dedicated computer that is running the Neekware Overlay Admin in fullscreen.
 Play with the mask, clip/grain to fine tune as per your liking.

 <p>